HIPAA Compliance Essentials for 2026

 - Encrypt PHI in transit using TLS 1.2 or higher.

-- Use full-disk data scrambling on computers and laptops.
+- Use full-disk encryption on computers and laptops.

 - Encrypt portable devices and removable media.